zizhengz/gadget-2.0/README.md

 # GADGET: General Additive Decomposition based on Global Effect Tree

-GADGET is an R package designed to interpret machine learning models by detecting and visualizing feature interactions.
+The **gadget** R package implements the GADGET algorithm to interpret machine learning models by detecting and visualizing feature interactions.
 It decomposes the global effect of features into a tree structure using Accumulated Local Effects (ALE) or Partial Dependence (PD), allowing for a hierarchical understanding of how features interact to influence model predictions.

 ## Features